dfinity/motoko/doc/md/writing-motoko/async-star.md

 To avoid the overhead and dangers of additional awaits, Motoko offers computation types, `async* T`, that, like future types, `async T`, can abstract asynchronous tasks.

 Just as an `async` expression is used to create a future (by scheduling the execution of its body), an `async*` expression is used to create a computation (by delaying the execution of its body).
-And just like `await` is used to consume the result of a future, `await*` is used to produce the result of a computation (by demanding another execution of its body).
+Similar to how `await` is used to consume the result of a future, `await*` is used to produce the result of a computation (by demanding another execution of its body).

 From a typing perspective, futures and computations are very similar.
-Where they differ is in their dynamic behaviour: a future is a stateful object that holds the result of a scheduled, asynchronous task while a computation is just an inert value describing a task.
+Where they differ is in their dynamic behavior: a future is a stateful object that holds the result of a scheduled, asynchronous task while a computation is just an inert value describing a task.

-Unlike `await` on a future, `await*` on a computation does not suspend the awaiter, it just immediately executes the computation, much like an ordinary  function call.
+Unlike `await` on a future, `await*` on a computation does not suspend the awaiter, it just immediately executes the computation much like an ordinary function call.
 This means that awaiting an `async*` value only suspends its execution (to complete asynchronously), if the body of the `async*` does a proper `await`.
 The `*` on these expressions is meant to indicate that the computation may involve 0 or more ordinary `await` expressions, and thus may be interleaved with the execution of other messages.

-To create an `async*` value you can just use an `async*` expression, but, more typically, you'll declare a local function that returns an `async*` type.
+To create an `async*` value, you can just use an `async*` expression, but more typically, you'll declare a local function that returns an `async*` type.

 To compute the result of an `async*` computation, you just use an `await*`.